xplenty/xplenty-api-doc-v2/sections/get-cluster-information.md

 ## Get Cluster Information

 ### Description
-This call returns the details of the cluster with the given ID, as follows:
+This call returns these details of the cluster with the given ID:

 * **id** - the cluster's numeric identifier
 * **name** - the name given to the cluster upon creation